readonlymem0ry/nuba_wm/README.md

 wm.onConnect(onWiFiConnect);</pre>

 <h4><code>onConfigPortalStart()</code></h4>
-<p>Mendaftarkan callback function yang akan dipanggil saat config portal dimulai.
-Berguna untuk memberikan notifikasi visual seperti LED atau buzzer.
-Callback function tidak menerima parameter dan tidak mengembalikan nilai.</p>
+<p>Registers a callback function that will be called when the portal configuration starts.
+Useful for providing visual notifications such as LEDs or buzzers.
+The callback function takes no parameters and returns no value.</p>
 <pre>void onPortalStart() {
   Serial.println("Portal opened");
 }